-Our Full Day Casablanca Tour or Shore Excursion does include pick-up by a private driver and car, and we can also arrange private transportation when you book a custom private half day tour or airport layover.
+Our Full Day Casablanca Tour or Shore Excursion includes pick-up and transportation in a private vehicle, and we’ll also arrange private transportation when needed for a customized private tour or airport layover.
 Use the form on our Private Events page to make that request.

-Our food tours and Couscous Friday Cooking Class have fixed meeting points which will be detailed on your ticket.
+Our food tours and Couscous Friday Cooking Class have fixed meeting points which will be detailed in your confirmation email.

-Because our other cooking classes and eat-with-locals activities meet in private homes, we wait until a week before your event to share address details, host or instructor names and contact info, and transportation options (local petit taxi, tramway, etc.).
+Because our other cooking classes and meals with locals take place in private homes, we wait until a week before your event to share address details, host or instructor names and contact info, and transportation options.
 Please remember to watch for that email before or during your travels.

 Absolutely!
 We plan our regular events with adults in mind, but young foodies are always welcome when accompanied by an adult.
 Any restrictions or special considerations will be listed on the booking page for the tour or class.
 For example, some of our activities are not stroller accessible and children under age 6 are not permitted to attend cooking classes due to safety concerns.